 So now that we've listed a few really nice options for your budget home gym, let's price out a couple of scenarios to see where it may shake out on the total.

-In this first scenario, I've priced an ultra-budget version that comes to a total price of approximately $1,065.
+In this first scenario, I’ve priced a budget version that comes to a total price of approximately $1,402.
 This gets you a full power rack, a workhorse barbell, a 250lb set of bumpers, a flat bench, loadable dumbbell handles, loadable KB, and a speed rope.

 That's a very solid entry into the home gym space.

-If you're looking to possibly spend a bit more, let's take a look at this scenario showing the higher-end options.
-Here, you're spending approximately $2,059, but you're getting a higher quality setup.
-This includes the Titan T-3 power rack, an excellent stainless steel power bar, the same 250lb bumpers, the best flat bench for the money, adjustable DB/KB, and the almighty Sanddune Stepper.
+If you’re looking to possibly spend a bit more, let’s take a look at this scenario showing the higher-end options.
+Here, you’re spending approximately $2,512, but you’re getting a higher quality setup.
+This includes the Titan T-3 power rack, an excellent multi-purpose bar, 250lbs of colored bumpers, the best flat bench for the money, adjustable DB/KB, and the almighty Sanddune Stepper.

 This is simply an awesome setup!